mirec75/MJsNetExtensions/README.md

 # XML Serialization - supporting Default Namespace, xsi:schemaLocation and xsi:noNamespaceSchemaLocation

 There is a list of `ToXml()` methods simplifying serialization to XML string, file, XmlWriter, TextWriter and Stream.
-It was developed originally to simplify SWIMP response serializing purposes.
+It was developed originally to simplify SOAP response serializing purposes.
 This approach simplifies previous several XML serialization steps into one generic step writing all the necessary Default Namespace, xsi:schemaLocation or xsi:noNamespaceSchemaLocation into the resulting XML.

 # General extensions
 + `Trim()` – `DateTime` to a specific precision, e.g. to a whole second, or hour, or day, etc.